dlon/fnote/README.md

-# Freenote
+# Fnote

-Freenote is a self-hosted and web-based notetaking application built on Python 2.7 and Flask.
+Fnote is a self-hosted and web-based notetaking application built on Python 2.7 and Flask.
 Its data are stored in human-readable Markdown files, which can easily be edited directly on your machine/server as well.

 # Installation

-Freenote requires that you have Python 2.7 installed.
+Fnote requires that you have Python 2.7 installed.

-Freenote also has three library dependencies.
+Fnote also has three library dependencies.
 You can install them using pip:

 	pip install -r requirements.txt

-# Running Freenote
+# Running Fnote

 You can run the server using the default settings easily:

-    python freenote.py
+    python fnote.py

 Flask will run a web server that is only accessible to you locally (unless you tell it otherwise).